Mohamab29/Drawing-circles/README.md

 ## :dart: About ##

-In this project we did a task in my full-stack course and the task was to make a simple website where we can input a radios of a circle then we calculate it's volume and draw it on the HTML canvas .
+In this project we did a task in my full-stack course and the task was to make a simple website where we can input a radius of a circle then we calculate it's volume and draw it on the HTML canvas .

 ## :sparkles: Features ##